timothycrosley/blog/content/project_6_cruft.md

 # What's Wrong with Cookiecutter?

 I have to start by saying, I *love* [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/).
-It allows creating standardized project definitions and then makes those standardized definitions the least friction way to create a new project.
+It allows you to create standardized project definitions and then makes those standardized definitions the least friction way to create a new project.
 This is a beautiful thing.
 And not just because it saves time.
 The ease of Cookiecutter templates has often led to them becoming a central place to define how a kind of project *should* be structured.
 As a result, popular template repositories receive many pull requests, issues, and improvements over time.
 What's not to love?
 Lot's of things.
 I should mention, I also *hate* Cookiecutter.
 In my personal experience, the use of Cookiecutter has directly contributed to hard to maintain graphs of copy-and-pasted code.